HemantSinghEdu/MachineLearningPython/README.txt

-Each repls will represent one folder of this project Once a repls is created, main.py will already be created for you Copy code from the current folder's main.py into the repls main.py Add a new file and copy the csv file's content
+Each repls will represent one folder of this project Once a repls is created, main.py will already be created for you Copy code from the current folder's main.py into the repls main.py Add a new file "Data.csv" in repl.it, and copy the csv file's content to it

 Now click on run in the repls.
 The code should run fine